botofancalin/ESP32_Camera_System/README.md

 The compile variant can be set from ESP32_Camera_Reciever/platformio.ini (ex. build_flags = -DODROID_GO)

 ## ESP32 Camera
-The camera pinout is set for M5Stack camera
+The camera pinout is set for M5Stack camera.
+If you use a different ESP camera, adapt the camera data pins on main.cpp for your camera.

 The system support OV2640 and OV7725 camera models.
 The camera model is detected automatically.
-If you use a different camera module, adapt the camera data pins on main.cpp for your camera.

 The camera stream can be accessed from PC web browser too.
 From the browser you can dinamically set various camera settings and parameters: